1Cbondy1/Ground/README.md

-# Grounds
+# Ground

-Mobile responsive web application built to provide a platform that connects local businesses & restaurants looking to get rid of their coffee grounds and people looking to recycle and fertalize those grounds.
+A mobile responsive web application that connects users in the Austin area with local coffee shops looking to dispose of their used grounds in a responsible way.
+Our users are compost centers, farmers, and gardeners looking for an eco-friendly (and free) substitute for harmful fertilizers..
 This project can be viewed [here](https://michaelbeat.github.io/Project_1/).

 ## Team Members
-Brian Duong - Project Manager/Frontend
+Brian Duong - Frontend Dev & Project Manager
-Isaac Hormel - Backend
+Clayton Bondy - Frontend Dev & UX/UI Design
-Clayton Bondy - Frontend
+Isaac Hormel - Backend Dev
-Christopher Quionnes - Backend
+Christopher Quionnes - Backend Dev
-Michael Beat - GitHub Manager/Backend
+Michael Beat - Backend Dev & GitHub Manager

 ## APIs
 * [Google Maps](https://developers.google.com/maps/documentation/) - Used to display map